 Creatine supplementation may also be a viable strategy for improving muscle health in individuals with sarcopenia when combined with resistance training.
 Creatine combined with RE increases muscle mass and physical performance among older adults by influencing high-energy phosphate metabolism and calcium uptake, and muscle protein kinetics, as well as by reducing inflammation (Candow et al., 2022; Candow et al., 2021).
-Creatine without the addition of RE seems to have no muscle health benefits (Candow et al., 2022).
-Creatine supplementation must be combined with RE to be most effective among individuals with sarcopenia.
-The current research on creatine supplementation among these individuals is still emerging, and further investigations are needed to determine more evidence-based guidelines such as dosing and timing (Dolan et al., 2019).
+Creatine without the addition of RE seems to have no muscle health benefits and may not be effective for individuals with sarcopenia (Candow et al., 2022).
+The current research on creatine supplementation among individuals with sarcopenia is still emerging.
+Researchers have provided preliminary recommendations for these individuals based on studies among older adults.
+These studies used the following creatine dosages in their investigations: 20-22 g/day for 5-7 days followed by 3-5 g/day thereafter, or just 5 g/day or 0.5-0.1 g/kg/day (Candow et al., 2022; Candow et al., 2019; Candow et al., 2021; Dolan et al., 2019).
+The fitness professional and wellness coach should consider that creatine intake among individuals with sarcopenia is still being studied.
+Further investigations are needed to determine more evidence-based guidelines, such as dosing and timing (Dolan et al., 2019).